ahafeez7/matin-workshop/README.md

-#Project Pages
+#Training on MATIN (project pages) and PyMKS

-Project Pages is Jekyll Template specifically geared towards collaborative science.
-For more information, click [here](http://matin-hub.github.io/ppguide/).
+This website is created in effort to organize a trianing workshop for MATIN, tutorial for creating and leveraging project pages and PyMKS for collaboration-based research.
+For more information on project pages, click [here](http://matin-hub.github.io/ppguide/).